please call: +31 (0)50 367 71 97

 PLEASE NOTE: If you are a foreign student and only in the Netherlands for the purpose of studying and are not employed here, you are NOT eligible for health insurance benefit (please see Tax Service site).

-# co-occupants: people who live with you and are registered at the same address with the Municipality (medebewoners, in Dutch)
+# co-occupants: people who live with you, form part of your household and are registered at the same address with the Municipality (medebewoners, in Dutch)

 For more information in English on child budget, look on the SVB site.

 Please note: If you are not registered with the Municipality as of the 1st of the month, then your child benefit will begin the following month.